For the curious or the expert,

 Finally, we suggest that you print the documentation out and keep it next to you the first time you go through that Applet.
 The Applet is self-documented, so click on the PDF or PostScript version to make hardcopy.

-Currently, Internet Explorer 4.0 is the next best option if you do not have access to Navigator 4.06.
-With IE 4.0, the Applet printing button fails, but the work around below will allow you to get a printed picture of the Applet with your results graphed.
+Currently, Internet Explorer 4.0 or later is the next best option if you do not have access to Navigator 4.05 or later.
+With IE 4.0, the Applet printing button may not work for you, but the work around below will allow you to get a printed picture of the Applet with your results graphed.

 Normally, if you are reading this, you already have the applet.